| News | Drivers

 How does hot weather affect EV range?

 During the summer months, you may notice your EV’s range is affected by the high temperatures.
 An overheated battery can reduce an EV’s range.
+Many people think that the hot weather itself has an impact on the performance of the battery, and that is true in extreme heat, but it’s often the extra things like running the AC or driving with the windows open that have the larger effect.

 Optimise battery performance

 Lithium-ion batteries perform best between 20-25°C, whilst higher temperatures can result in decreased range and may lead to battery damage.
+However, many people drive EVs in hot locations, such as Southern California, continental Europe, and South and East Asia, with few issues.

 Check your tyres before travelling

 However, in hotter weather, these dangers are exacerbated.
 On an average day, friction and resistance result in a build-up of heat inside car tyres, but hotter weather increases pressure.
-Every 10°C rise or fall in temperature affects a tyre’s pressure by between 1 and 2 PSI (‘pound-force per square inch’).
+Every 10°C rise or fall in temperature affects a tyre’s pressure by between 1 and 2 PSI (pound-force per square inch).

 Charging your EV in hot weather?